MelanieCrissey/old-melaniecrissey.com/source/blog/hello-slingput.markdown

 tags:
 ---

+<p class="note">Heads up: since this post was published, Slingput has gone into defunct mode.
+It also looks like the original Medium post that Tavani wrote about Statup x Month has since been deleted.
+Don't hesitate to reach out if you have more questions about this project.
+Thanks!</p>

 My closest friends know that I'm the worst at keeping secrets.
 I've been quietly working on something new with a talented crew of folks, and I'm delighted to tell you more about it today.

 Y'all, meet [Slingput](http://www.slingput.com/).